 PartyPoker operates on the same platform that powers BetMGM Poker, and may eventually join the Michigan market as well.
 In other states, Party Poker and BetMGM share players on a single network to boost traffic for both poker sites.

 Legal online poker finally came to Michigan in January 2021.

 After Michigan legalized online poker, the MGCB estimated it would aim for an early 2021 launch.
 Mobile sportsbooks and online casinos went live on January 22nd, 2021, and online poker was not far behind.

 All mainstream poker operators that come to Michigan market should bring mobile poker capabilities with them.
 PokerStars and BetMGM, for example, already offer sleek mobile apps for iOS and Android devices.

 Online poker does not translate to mobile devices as handily as sports betting or casino games, but the nation’s major operators have come up with innovative solutions that make it easy to see what’s happening, to select bet sizes and even to play at multiple tables.
 Making the switch from desktop to mobile poker is not as jarring as one might imagine.

 Michigan Poker Bonuses

 Welcome bonuses and other promotions will likely play a large role in the marketing efforts of poker sites in Michigan.
-Even when PokerStars launched as the only authorized poker site in Pennsylvania, customers were able to sign up and claim a welcome bonus worth up to $600.
+Even when PokerStars launched as the only authorized poker site in Michigan, customers were able to sign up and claim a welcome bonus worth up to $600.
+BetMGM Poker followed two months later with a similar bonus worth up to $600.